marcotrumpet/PitchPerfect/README.md

 # PitchPerfect
-iOS example app for Udacity nanodegree
+iOS example app for Udacity Nanodegree

 This is the first project in the iOS Developer Nanodegree course from Udacity